jarinmanuvel/technical-exercise/README.md

 ### Field Validation Tests for French Language
    - Verifies validation messages and label visibility for the French signup page.

+### Invalid Email Entry Validation for French Language
+   - Validates the error messages when an invalid email is entered in the French version.(negative scenario)

+### Label Validation Tests for French Language
+   - Validates the labels in french language.

 ### Page Load Tests for French Language
    - Ensures that all elements load correctly when the French login page is accessed.

-### User Signup Tests for French Language
-   - Tests the complete signup process with valid input data for French.

-### Invalid Email Entry Validation for French Language
-   - Validates the error messages when an invalid email is entered in the French version.

 ### Successful User Signup for French Language
-   - Tests successful signup scenarios using French language settings.
+   - Tests successful signup process using French language settings. (positive scenario)

 ### Field Validation Tests for English Language
    - Verifies validation messages and label visibility for the English signup page.

+### Invalid Email Entry Validation for English Language
+   - Validates the error messages when an invalid email is entered in the English version.(negative scenario)

+### Label Validation Tests for English Language
+   - Validates the labels in English language.

 ### Page Load Tests for English Language
    - Ensures that all elements load correctly when the English login page is accessed.

-### User Signup Tests for English Language
-   - Tests the complete signup process with valid input data for English.

-### Invalid Email Entry Validation for English Language
-   - Validates the error messages when an invalid email is entered in the English version.

 ### Successful User Signup for English Language
-   - Tests successful signup scenarios using English language settings.
+   - Tests successful signup process using English language settings. (positive scenario)

 ## Prerequisites
 - Node.js (>= 14.x.x)